DaniSanchezSantolaya/Kaggle-Porto---Seguro-Safe-Driver-Prediction/README.md

 Models used for the Kaggle competition: https://www.kaggle.com/c/porto-seguro-safe-driver-prediction

 Main approach was use and ensemble of different models (XGBoost, LightGBM, Logistic Regression, etc.).
 Feature engineering was hard as the meaning of the features was not given.
-Still I tried to discover some useful feature interactions.
+Still I tried to discover some useful feature interactions and mean target encoding was applied to categorical features.

 - EDA.ipynb: Exploratory Data Analysis of the project
 - Stacking - Approach 1.ipynb: Stacking predictions of different models.